“It takes 20 years to build a reputation and five minutes to ruin it - think about that and you’ll do things differently" - Warren Buffett

 The important thing is to focus on the numerous positive comments and resist lashing out if you feel you have been unfairly criticised.

-If the comments seem unreasonable, don’t engage with them.
+If the comments seem unreasonably cruel, don’t engage with them.
 There are ways and means of having such remarks removed from social media platforms via moderators.

 The buying public are wise to such trolls and their activities, and can quickly see through any false negativity.
 Stay strong and don’t sweat the small stuff.